 9. Net Pay

 Net Pay is the amount of money that you will take home (Gross wages minus deductions).

 How to fill out w-4

-This video, narrated by Dane Worthington, the Director of Economic Opportunity at CEO, provides a walk through of filling out a W-4 form.
+This video, created by the Federal Reserve, provides a walk through of filling out a W-4 form.
 If you have further questions, please reach out to a CEO staff member or consult a certified financial professional.